diaa/apg-workshop/_entries/03-02 roles-permissions.md

  postgres       | Superuser, Create role, Create DB, Replication, Bypass RLS | {}
 ```

-Connect to the quiz database
+Connect to the quiz database:

 ```sh
 postgres=> \c quiz
 ```

-Grant all privileges for all tables in schema public to group monty_python
+Grant all privileges for all tables in schema public to group monty_python:

 ```sh
 quiz=> GRANT ALL ON ALL TABLES IN SCHEMA public TO monty_python;
 GRANT
 ```

 In order to be able to switch to another role you need to grant this permission to the current user.
-Replace *adminuser* with your pg admin:
+Replace *adminuser* with your pg admin user name:

 ```sh
 GRANT graham to adminuser;
 GRANT eric to adminuser;
 ```

-Switch to the Graham user
+Switch to the Graham user:

 ```sh
 quiz=> SET ROLE TO graham;
 SET
 ```

-Try to check the content of answers table as user Graham
+Try to check the content of answers table as user Graham:

 ```sh
 quiz=> TABLE answers;
 ERROR:  permission denied for table answers
 ```

-Change the user and try to query the table again
+Change the user and try to query the table again:

 ```sh
 quiz=> SET ROLE TO eric;